titooo7/gfn-installer-linux-amd/README.md

 -----

-# Go to one of the folders to find the appropiate README for each system.
+# Each folder has a README file.

 -----